 How EUM Works with other AppDynamics Products

-This section describes how other App iQ Platform products work with End User Monitoring to provide complete, full visibility on application health and user experience.
+This section describes how other App iQ Platform products work with EUM to provide complete, full visibility on application health and user experience.

-Using Application Performance Management (APM) with EUM provides you with greater insight into how the performance of your business application affects the end user experience.
+Using APM with EUM provides you with greater insight into how the performance of your business application affects the end user experience.
 To integrate APM with EUM, you correlate business transactions with browser snapshots.
-This enables you to trace bad user experiences to issues with your backend such as an unresponsive web service, bad database query, or slow server response.
+This enables you to trace bad user experiences to issues with your backends such as an unresponsive web service, bad database query or slow server response.
 To learn how to integrate APM with EUM, see Correlate Business Transactions for Browser RUM.